TanujaBathena/Data_science-project/README.md

-# Data_science-project
+# Data Science Project
-Model that analyses the students performance based on various factors like Gender, Ethnicity, Parental level of Education etc.
+Personal project to get better at Data Science – made a model that analyses the student's performance.
+Used variables like Gender, Ethnicity, Parental level of education, Lunch, Test preparation, Courses and modelled their effects on performance using NumPy and pandas.
+Performed EDA and deciphered the outcomes through graphical visualization.